 If mittens are more your thing then this is the Scandinavian knit pattern book for you.

-The subtitle on this one says it all: “Discover the Rich History of a Norwegian Knitting Tradition with Over 400 Charts and Classic Designs for Socks, Hats, and Sweaters”
+The subtitle on this one says it all: “Discover the Rich History of a Norwegian Knitting Tradition with Over 400 Charts and Classic Designs for Socks, Hats, and Sweaters.”
+So if you’re looking for unique sweater design books, this might be on your radar.

 Some of the designs in this book are for little kids – ages 3-6.
 Others are for ages 7-9.
 And some of them are designed for all of those ages.
 You’ll find hats and scarves, dresses and sweaters in these pages.

 Do you enjoy knitting things to wear?
-Whether it’s hat and mittens or sweaters and socks, these are the new knitting books to add to your shelves:
+Some people love sweater design books.
+Others are looking for knitting pattern books filled with different accessories.
+Whether it’s hats and mittens or sweaters and socks, these are the new knitting books to add to your shelves:

 What’s more fun than exploring how yarn and stitches can come together to create different textures.
 This book explores that while giving you patterns to make scarves, vests, gloves, and sweaters.
 The designs and their texture were inspired by the city, country, and coastal landscapes, all of which is reflected in the beautiful photography that makes this not only a great knitting book but a good coffee table book as well.